abarichello/godot-ci/README.md

 ## Additional Resources

-Greenfox has an [excellent repo](https://gitlab.com/greenfox/godot-build-automation) that is also for automating godot exports.
+Greenfox has an [excellent repo](https://gitlab.com/greenfox/godot-build-automation) that is also for automating Godot exports.